rwu2359/FMPddr/README.md

 The RunCSV will stop and ask where the export.csv file is ( by default in the same folder as the DDR ) and the updateCSV will export the csv file and then switch to FileMaker and run the import script which refreshes the analysis.

 #### version history
-    1.7 18_08_02, explicit instruction to use Run Applescript (thanks to Dave Ramsey) 1.6 18_05_15, amended for change in High Sierra, and changes in FMP17, fixes #2 1.5 17_06_15, amended XML checkbox for FMP16 and above - fixes #1
+    1.8 21_06_30, added new version for FMP 19, removed reference ot Advanced and refactored some dialog automation 1.7 18_08_02, explicit instruction to use Run Applescript (thanks to Dave Ramsey) 1.6 18_05_15, amended for change in High Sierra, and changes in FMP17, fixes #2 1.5 17_06_15, amended XML checkbox for FMP16 and above - fixes #1